ostamand/ostamand.github.io/_posts/2018-10-04-hill-climbing-using-numpy.md

         - divide the noise scale by a factor of 2
     - Else:
         - multiply the noise scale by a factor of 2
-5. Repeat step 1. through 4. until convergence.
+5. Repeat step 3. and 4. until convergence.

 Implemented in Python the training algorithm is: